DallanQ/sleeping_gods_3/Manual.md

 Venom: This activates at the end of each combat round.
 A crew member gains 1 venom status token (the active player chooses who).

+> Venom is a green drop symbol.

 First Strike: This ability is active until disabled.
 Any time a crew member attacks this enemy, the enemy counterattacks first.

 Frighten: This activates at the end of each combat round.
 A crew member gains 1 frightened status token (the active player chooses who).

+> Frighten is represented by the cock symbol.

 Lose 1 Resource: This activates at the end of each combat round.
 Return 1 resource to the supply.

 Madness: This activates at the end of each combat round.
 A crew member gains 1 madness status token (the active player chooses who).

+> Madness is represented by a swirl-like symbol.

 Low Morale: This activates at the end of each combat round.
 A crew member gains 1 low morale token (the active player chooses who).

+> Represented by the thumb-down sign.

 Regen 1/3: This activates at the end of each combat round.
 Remove 1 or more damage token(s) from this enemy card (the active player chooses who).